Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 The following guide offers practical and actionable tips on how to legally and cost-effectively search for information about a person using a Social Security Number.

 In general, ways to find someone by SSN number for free are somewhat limited.
-The best way is to use a 7 day free trial background check and then request a refund within 24 hours (or as soon as you complete the search).
+The best way is to use a background check service offering a week-long trial without charge and then request a refund within 24 hours (or as soon as you complete the search).

 As Social Security Numbers and the information associated with them are highly personal, members of the public are generally prohibited from performing Social Security Number background checks for personal reasons.